senzing-garage/entity-search-web-app/README.md

 ## Further help

-1. To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+1. To get more help on the Angular CLI use

+    ```console
+    ng help
+    ```

+   or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).